tyrelh/personal-site/src/components/articles/sff-pc-part-1.md

 This will hopefully get my CPU temperature under control and allow for some overclocking headroom.

 I may end up doing some more upgrades to the loop eventually if I find the 240mm radiator isn't sufficient to cool both the CPU and GPU.

-I am not 100% sure about this LED colour scheme I found.
-I was sorta going for the HUD blue/red from Cyberpunk 2077 but it still needs a little tweaking.

 ![Front left angle of the whole computer case with the glass side panel attached and the unpowered components visible.](./sff-pc-part-1-14.jpg)